 * MLPACK (includes various implementations of SVM, k-NN, Naive Bayes, etc.)

 * Weka Data Mining Workbench – a bit more updated tool compared to MLPACK!
 It covers most of the data mining algorithms along with very good GUI features.

-And same as above, it supports different kinds of machine learning models. * Orange Machine Learning Library – While working on the SpamAssassin project at Yahoo labs I have found this library quite useful as it has got great documentation and open-source code samples to help me kick start my work faster!
+And same as above, it supports different kinds of machine learning models. * Orange Machine Learning Library – While working on the SpamAssassin project at Yahoo Labs I found this library quite useful as it has great documentation and open-source code samples to help me kick-start my work faster!

 In addition, it also includes powerful functionalities like data preprocessing steps before starting your modeling process from raw log files.

 It also has support for web mining (collection of extracted features from web pages or HTML content) and different machine learning techniques like SVM, Naive Bayes, etc. *

 Pattern – developed by CERN open lab is available under a BSD license which can be used to build your own spam classifier using various tools!

 (1) This approach can help us find new bad bots by showing us how a good bot behaves on a particular IRC network.

 In this way, we will have a dataset containing many normal user activities as well as several unknown malicious samples that were not seen/annotated before!

 We will train our model with the dataset containing both normal users’ activity patterns as well as malicious samples.
 Now, we can use this model to predict any unseen activity if it is normal or malicious!